b1-systems/invoice2storage/README.md

 # Invoice2storage

-Easy handling for invoices in cooperate environments.
+Easy handling for invoices in cooperate environments with a central place to collect invoices.

-Workflow:
+**Workflow**:

-Each user gets a folder accessible for the office.
-Users can forward their invoices to a special email address like invoice+bob.allen@example.com
+Each user/employee gets a folder accessible for the office.
+Users can forward their invoices to a personalized email address like invoice+bob.allen@example.com

+Invoice2storage extracts the attached files from the email, determines the user and stores the files in the users directory.

-The office has one place where all invoices are collected.
+The office has one place where all invoices are collected, sorted by user (can be customized).

 ## Operation